Terminals

 1 Graphics in terminal

-Kinda sometimes possible but annoying.
-The mediocre de facto standard is Sixels There is a program called Chafa (Introduction) which renders graphics to all the other standards created by people who got annoyed by mediocrity.
+It’s kind of possible, but annoying.
+The mediocre de facto standard is Sixels.
+There’s a program called Chafa (see Introduction) that renders graphics to the various standards people created when they got fed up with mediocrity.

 2 Which terminal?